Search

 Traffic flow analysis has been studied extensively for intelligent transportation systems (ITS) using invasive methods (tags, under-pavement coils, etc.) and non-invasive methods such as cameras.

-With the rise of computer vision and AI, video analytics can now be applied to ubiquitous traffic cameras, which can generate a vast impact in ITS and smart city.
+With the rise of computer vision and AI, video analytics can now be applied to ubiquitous traffic cameras, which can generate a vast impact in ITS and smart cities.
 The traffic flow can be observed using computer vision means and measure some of the variables required by traffic engineers.

 Parking Occupancy Detection